red5pro/truetime-multiview/README.md

 # Embed

-The TrueTime Mult-View web application also provides the ability to viewers to generate and copy their own `iframe` script to include a version of the TrueTime Multi-View player on their own websites!
+The TrueTime Mult-View web application also provides the ability to viewers to generate and copy their own `iframe` script to include a version of the TrueTime MultiView player on their own websites!

 This is done by defining a URL src on an `iframe` element with all the optionally configured query params discussed previously in this document.

 ## Embed options

 By defining `embed=true` in the query params, a cog icon will be revealed in the upper-right corner of the TrueTime Mult-View web application.
-By clicking on the cog icon, an **Embed** modal dialog will be opened where users can modify all the available options for hosting their own TrueTime Multi-View on their websites.
+By clicking on the cog icon, an **Embed** modal dialog will be opened where users can modify all the available options for hosting their own TrueTime MultiView on their websites.

 Once the options are set, they can click `Copy and Close` to copy the `iframe` script to their clipboard and paste it on a page available from their website!